aedessler/PriceRenewableScatter/README.md

 # Renewable Energy vs Electricity Price Analysis

 This project analyzes the relationship between renewable energy share and electricity prices using comprehensive datasets covering European countries and US Regional Transmission Organizations (RTOs).
-The analysis employs multiple methodologies including correlation studies, regression analysis, and detailed price component breakdowns to understand how renewable energy deployment affects electricity costs.
+The analysis employs multiple methodologies including correlation studies and regression analysis to understand how renewable energy deployment affects electricity costs.

 ## Project Overview

 The analysis addresses key questions about renewable energy economics:
 - **Does higher renewable energy penetration correlate with electricity prices?**
 - **What role do natural gas prices play as the primary driver of electricity costs?**
-- **How do different price components (generation, network, taxes) vary with renewable share?**
 - **What are the differences between wholesale and retail electricity markets?**

 ## Analysis Scripts